Hidradenitis suppurativa in Child

 Syndromes include PASH (pyoderma gangrenosum, acne, and hidradenitis suppurativa), PAPASH (pyogenic arthritis, pyoderma gangrenosum, acne, and hidradenitis suppurativa), and PsAPASH (psoriatic arthritis, pyoderma gangrenosum, acne, and hidradenitis suppurativa).

 With a prevalence of up to 1% in some population-based studies, hidradenitis suppurativa is a common disease.

 Pediatric patient considerations: Hidradenitis suppurativa usually presents after puberty.
+It is more common in girls.
 In children presenting with early-onset disease, there is a strong association with widespread involvement, hormonal imbalance, and a strong family history.
-It is also more common in girls.
+In pediatric patients overall, there is a higher reported rate of coexisting obesity, anxiety disorders, acne vulgaris, and acne conglobata.

 L73.2 – Hidradenitis suppurativa

 - Abscesses, including recurrent Staphylococcus aureus infection and CA-MRSA

 - Crohn disease (perianal)

 - Granuloma inguinale (genital region)

 - Lymphogranuloma venereum (genital region)

 - Cat-scratch disease